Incident Response Team Depth Chart: Roles & responsibilities

 Figure 2: Wiz’s Security Graph is optimized for IR teams conducting root cause analyses

-Get a demo now to see how Wiz can strengthen and empower your incident response team.
+Get a demo to see how Wiz supports incident response teams investigating cloud-native threats.